College of Business Administration

 Petition Procedure

 Students who want to make formal requests or appeal college policies do so by submitting a petition.
 CBA has various types of petitions available for different types of appeals, requests, or clarifications of policies and requirements.
-Petition forms and advice for completing these forms are available in the Undergraduate Programs Office in 1111 UH or on the CBA website, Business Connect.
+Students should work with their academic advisor to address any questions or concerns.

 Proficiency Examinations